 Bodybuilding seems to be gaining in popularity, and many die-hard gym rats train with the ultimate goal of competing.
 This goal provides purpose and motivation to train hard.
-But there’s a fraction of fitness enthusiasts who have no intention of competing – at least not in an aesthetics-based competition like bodybuilding.
+But there are a fraction of fitness enthusiasts who have no intention of competing – at least not in an aesthetics-based competition like bodybuilding.
 These people don’t care who finds their body to be attractive or not.
 They push their physical limits for the fun and love of it.
 They are performance and skill-driven and do not seek recognition and approval from others.
 I fall into that camp, but I haven’t always.

 If you want to be fit for life, then the desire for outside approval is self-sabotage.
 If this is your current goal, what will you do if you don’t gain approval from others?
 That trophy?
 That fan base?
 Will you stop training?
 Trying to impress people is an unnecessary burden.
 And the truth is, you may never gain approval from others.
 People don’t just hand out compliments.
 I’d rather impress myself; by molding my body to perform exactly as I wish, while looking exactly as I want it to – not the way a judge deems necessary to win a posing contest.
 You’ll have a better shot at lifelong fitness and, I’ll add personal happiness if you dropped the desire to impress others.

 1. I’ve never liked pageants

 I don’t understand how weight lifting and pageantry got together, but they have.
 Bodybuilding contests are just pageants for muscular people; the tanning, the posing routines, the Vaseline smiles, and the primadonna-type girls (happy to have found an outlet for attention), all reek of typical pageantry.

 2. Pre-contest dieting is unhealthy